krysnkem/timbu-hng11/README.md

 ## Test App

-You can try out the app [here](https://appetize.io/app/b_wqm52al643ta75cxe2gtknntbi) on Appetize.io.
+You can try out the app [here](https://appetize.io/app/b_4zcyavvczaomtnwdrmrr2gphyq) on Appetize.io.

 To add to cart
 - Click on add to cart on each item.
 - See all cart items by clicking on the cart icon at the second tab.
+- Add favourites by clicking on the heart icon on each item